TREMAINE WILBOURN TRIAL: Trial to continue Saturday for man accused of shooting, killing MPD officer

-The trial for a man accused of shooting and killing a Memphis Police officer in the line of duty will continue Saturday.
+The trial for a man accused of shooting and killing a Memphis Police officer in the line of duty continues.

 Tremaine Wilbourn is accused of shooting Officer Sean Bolton in 2015.

-During Day 5 of the trial, the state called more witnesses who heard the fatal shots.
+During Day 5 of the trial, another key witness testified for the state Friday.

+MPD CSI agent Christopher Sanders took photos of the crime scene, including the officer’s weapon.

+Sanders said the gun was fully loaded, meaning it had not been fired.

 For a full recap of the previous day in court, click here.